s-miramontes/dipcell/README.md

 DIPcell
 =======

-Digital image processing for cells
+Digital image processing for brain cells - a XNEURON investigation with UCSF.

 What's going on
 ---------------